Samyuktha7499/First-Repository/README.md

 # First-Repo
-this is sample text by samyuktha
+this is sample text by samyuktha k